 The USS Hornet is a battle-hardened US Navy ship that saw conflict in the Second World War and the Vietnam War.
 The ship suffered a high number of fatalities, and some suspect that a few of those sailors have continued to serve aboard the vessel from beyond the grave.

 Built in the early 1940s as part of the USA’s fleet of aircraft carriers, the USS Hornet served in the Pacific Fleet during World War II.
-Being a mobile air base, the ship played a very important part in each campaign it was involved in.
+As a mobile air base, the ship played a very important part in the war against Japan in the Pacific.

-The USS Hornet had an exceptional career, receiving seven battle stars and the Presidential citation during World War II.
+The USS Hornet had an exceptional career, receiving seven battle stars and a Presidential Citation during World War II.

 The ship also saw service in the Korean War and last saw combat in the Vietnam War.

-In total, the USS Hornet and its air groups shot down 688 planes, destroyed a further 742 aircraft on the ground, and sunk 42 cargo ships and 10 destroyers.
+In total, the USS Hornet and its air groups shot down 688 planes, destroyed a further 742 aircraft on the ground, and sunk 42 cargo ships and ten destroyers.

-The ship’s rather gruesome history could explain why it has the reputation of being the most haunted ship in history.
+The ship’s rather gruesome history could explain why it has the reputation as being the most haunted ship in history.
 Even confirmed skeptics have admitted to seeing things they simply cannot explain.